stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 refute the possible charge that jealousy and vindictiveness had spurred his fancy.
 As his first confidant he selected Capt.
 James Mathewson of the   Enterprise,   who on the one hand knew him well enough not to doubt his veracity, and on the other hand was sufficiently influential in the town to be heard in turn with respect.
-The colloquy took place in an upper room of Sabin&rsquo;s Tavern near the docks, with Smith present to corroborate virtually every statement; and it could be seen that Capt.
+The colloquy took place in an upper room of Sabin's Tavern near the docks, with Smith present to corroborate virtually every statement; and it could be seen that Capt.
 Mathewson was tremendously impressed.
 Like nearly everyone else in the town, he had had black suspicions of his own anent Joseph Curwen; hence it needed only this confirmation and